nesi/hpc_training/CONTRIBUTING.md

 ## Building the web version locally

-Ruby and bundle are required.
+Ruby and bundler are required.

 In the main repo directory run: